Best Guitar Pedalboard: 2017 Edition

 - Protection - Guitar effects pedals are not cheap.
 The average price of one pedal is around $150, but you could spend up to $800 for a rare/boutique/vintage pedal!
 No matter how many pedals are in your collection, chances are you’re at least looking at hundreds of dollars worth of equipment.
-And even though certain pedals like Boss for example are known for being built tough, a pedalboard with a cover or a case provides protection and peace of mind.
+And even though certain pedals like Boss for example are known for being built extra-tough, a pedalboard with a cover or a case provides protection and peace of mind.
 Keep in mind that not all pedalboards come with cases or covers!
 In those cases, you might need to buy one separately.
 Click here to check out some pedalboard covers and cases.

 5 Best Pedalboards

-The 14" wide frame is durable enough to withstand a night in a crowded venue, yet simple enough for a beginner to set up.
+The 18" wide frame is durable enough to withstand a night in a crowded venue, yet simple enough for a beginner to set up.
 Like many larger boards it also includes versatile Velcro strips to truly customize your layout.
-One of the more unique features of the Pedaltrain Nano is the included carrying case.
+One of the more unique features of the Pedaltrain Nano+ is the included carrying case.
 In addition to handles, the case comes with shoulder straps that can be attached to most guitar cases, giving you a free hand while simultaneously making your bandmates jealous!
 On the other hand, some owners may lament the complete lack of outer storage and pockets on the carrying case.

-We can’t review the Pedaltrain Nano pedalboard without talking about purchase value!
-Coming with a metal frame and a carrying case, it easily out-values any other pedal boards in its price range.
+We can’t review the Pedaltrain Nano+ pedalboard without talking about purchase value!
+Coming with a lightweight metal frame and a carrying case, it easily out-values any other pedal boards in its price range.
 It has less storage than pedalboards one step up in cost, but it will also keep an extra $50 (or more) in your pocket.

-In summary, we recommend the PT-NANO-SC by Pedaltrain as a great buy for an entry-level pedalboard if your collection is small, for a seasoned veteran looking for a secondary compact pedalboard setup, or the musician constantly on-the-go.
+In summary, we recommend the PT-NPL-SC by Pedaltrain as a great buy for an entry-level pedalboard if your collection is small, for a seasoned veteran looking for a secondary compact pedalboard setup, or the musician constantly on-the-go.
 This board will definitely get the job done.
 Free yourself from the extra bulk and hassle and check it out.

 Boss BCB-60 Pedal Board